The Only Source of Light

 Across the nation and the world, news flows that brings a shadow on the soul.

-Yet, through it all, I am reminded that this world is not our home and this generation is, as every generation before, in need of truth and hope.
-That “truest true” – the one faithful, constant, factual hope that has stood and will stand is Jesus Christ and the power of His death and resurrection to free us from the penalty, power, and guilt of our sin but it is also is able to redeem our fear, our pain, and our limitations because He is more than able.
+That “truest true” – the one faithful, constant, factual and confident hope that has stood and will stand – is Jesus Christ and the power of His death and resurrection to free us from the penalty, power, and guilt of our sin but it is also able to redeem our fear, our pain, and our limitations because He is more than able.

 It is not always a physical freedom or a restoration of how we desire things to be, but it is life giving on earth and in eternity.

 What causes the redeemed child of God to face sorrow without despair is the intimate knowledge of and our relationship to the One who tenderly and firmly holds all circumstances in His hands both now and forever and allows nothing that will not ultimately be for His greatest glory and our good.
-Though it is not always “good” as we define the term and His “better ways” for us may not always be visible to us at first glance, it is so.

-For everything that touches us is sifted through His strong hands that hold us and His wise fingers that filter as only He can.
+For everything that touches us is sifted through His strong and knowing hands that hold us and His wise fingers that filter as only He can.
 He is the only one who well knows our frame (Psalm 103:14) and the number of our days (Psalm 90:12) and He is the Lover of our souls!

 God’s Word upholds us because it is not just comfortable quotes that can be framed and hung on a wall to make us feel warm and at peace for the moment; it is not a crutch that allows us to hobble along.
-It is rock solid truth on which we can hang our very lives and which causes us to walk steadfast, to stand and, when we have done all else, to continue standing firm, hidden in Christ…regardless.

 From the ends of the earth I call to you, I call as my heart grows faint; lead me to the rock that is higher than I. Psalm 61:2